-Working as a nurse can be a great way to give back to the community and help others.
-It can also be a lucrative field with in-demand jobs, it can also lead to hefty student loans.
+Working as a nurse can be a great way to give back to the community.
+And while it can be a lucrative field with in-demand jobs, it can also lead to hefty student loans.

 If you’re a nurse with student loans, check out our complete guide to student loan forgiveness for nurses.

-The NURSE Corps Loan Repayment Program is a unique program geared toward nurses who work in underserved communities at Critical Shortage Facilities (CSFs).
+The Nurse Corps Loan Repayment Program is geared toward nurses who work in underserved communities at critical shortage facilities (CSFs).

-Registered nurses who work at least 32 hours a week at a qualified facility can get 60 percent of their student loans paid in two years of employment.
-Borrowers have the option of getting an additional 25 percent of their loans paid by the NURSE Corps program for a third year.
+Registered nurses who work at least 32 hours a week at a qualified facility can get 60% of their student loans paid off over two years of employment.
+Borrowers have the option of getting an additional 25% of their loans paid off by the Nurse Corps program for a third year.

 Applications are only accepted once a year.
 Before applying, check out the program requirements and guidelines to see if it’s a good fit for you.

-If you work in the public sector, you may be able to get your loans forgiven through Public Service Loan Forgiveness after working full-time and making consecutive payments for 10 years.
+If you work in the public sector, you may get your federal student loans forgiven through Public Service Loan Forgiveness after working full time and making 120 payments, which do not need to be consecutive.

-All Direct Loans that are in good standing (i.e. not in default) are eligible for forgiveness.
-Borrowers must work at least 30 hours per week at a public health agency in order to be eligible.
+Federal direct loans in good standing (for example, not in default) are eligible for forgiveness.
+Borrowers must work at least 30 hours per week for a government or nonprofit, including a nonprofit hospital, to be eligible.

-Nurses are eligible for loan repayment under their Tier-2 program and can receive up to $27,000 per year in loan assistance, depending on their positions.
-Eligible sites must be designated service shortage areas and each site must offer an employer match as part of the program.
+Nurses are eligible for loan repayment under the Tier 2 program and can receive up to $27,000 per year in loan assistance, depending on their positions.
+Eligible sites must be designated service shortage areas, and each site must offer an employer match as part of the program.

 Under the Arizona Loan Repayment Program, qualified health care professionals working in Health Professional Shortage Areas can receive loan assistance to help pay off their student loan debt.

-Nurse practitioners can either work full- or half-time and must commit to working at a qualified site for at least two years.
-This program is rather generous: nurses can receive up to $50,000 in repayment assistance for each year of service.
+Nurse practitioners can either work full or half time and must commit to working at a qualified site for at least two years.
+Nurses can receive up to $50,000 in repayment assistance for the first two years.

 Live in the Golden State?
 If you’re a nurse, you may qualify for the Bachelor of Science in Nursing Loan Repayment program.

-Registered nurses who work in a Health Professional Shortage Area or Medically Underserved Area can receive up to $8,000.
-You must commit to working for two years at a qualifying organization.
-Recipients of the award can apply again and get up to $11,000 in repayment assistance.
+Registered nurses who work in a Health Professional Shortage Area or Medically Underserved Area can receive up to $10,000.
+You must commit to working for one year at a qualifying organization.
+Recipients can be awarded up to three times.

-Loan forgiveness for nurse practitioners is available through the Colorado Health Service Corps program, nurse practitioners who work in a Health Professional Shortage Area may be eligible for loan assistance.
+Loan forgiveness for nurse practitioners is available through the Colorado Health Service Corps program.
+Nurse practitioners who work in a Health Professional Shortage Area may be eligible for loan assistance.

-Nurses must work for a period of three years at a qualifying organization.
-This program offers assistance for nurses on both a full-time and half-time basis.
-Full-time nurses can receive up to $50,000 and nurses who work half-time are eligible for up to $25,000.
+Nurses must work for three years at a qualifying organization.
+This program offers assistance for nurses on both a full-time and part-time basis.
+Full-time nurses can receive up to $50,000, and nurses who work half time are eligible for up to $25,000.

-In 1989, the Florida legislature created the Nursing Student Loan Forgiveness Program to encourage nurses to work in Health Professional Shortage Areas in exchange for loan repayment assistance.
-The program offers up to $4,000 per year, for a maximum of four years, to nurses who work full-time at qualifying organizations.
+The Florida legislature created the Nursing Student Loan Forgiveness Program in 1989 to encourage nurses to work in Health Professional Shortage Areas in exchange for loan repayment assistance.
+The program offers up to $4,000 per year for a maximum of four years to nurses who work full time at qualifying organizations.

-In order to qualify, nurses must be licensed in the state of Florida as an LPN, RN, or ARNP and have student loans from a nursing education program.
+To participate, nurses must be licensed in the state of Florida as an LPN, RN or ARNP and have student loans from a nursing education program.

-Nurse practitioners in Hawaii who work in Health Professional Shortage Areas may be able to receive loan assistance through The Hawaii State Loan Repayment Program.
+Nurse practitioners in Hawaii who work in Health Professional Shortage Areas may receive loan assistance through the Hawaii State Loan Repayment Program.

 Applicants must work full-time for two years or half-time for four years at a qualifying organization.
-This is a grant-funded program, so the amount awarded depends on funds available.
+This is a grant-funded program, which means the amount awarded depends on the funds available.

-Under the Idaho State Loan Repayment Program, health care practitioners who work in Health Professional Shortage Areas may be eligible for awards that range from $5,000 to $25,000 each year, for two years.
+Under the Idaho State Loan Repayment Program, practitioners who work in Health Professional Shortage Areas may be eligible for awards from $10,000 to $25,000 each year for two years.
 This program is available to a variety of health care professionals who work in a nonprofit or public setting.
 Funds must be matched dollar-to-dollar by the employer.

-Nurses in Illinois who commit to working in veterans’ homes may be eligible for loan assistance of up to $5,000 per year for a period of four years.
+Nurses in Illinois who commit to working in veterans’ homes may be eligible for loan assistance of up to $5,000 per year for four years.

-In order to be eligible for The Veterans’ Home Nurse Loan Repayment Program, nurses must be Illinois residents, meet certain licensing requirements from the Illinois Department of Financial and Professional Regulation , and have their employment verified in good standing by the Illinois Department of Veterans’ Affairs.
+To be eligible for the Veterans’ Home Nurse Loan Repayment Program, nurses must be Illinois residents, meet certain licensing requirements from the Illinois Department of Financial and Professional Regulation and have their employment verified in good standing by the Illinois Department of Veterans Affairs.

-Applicants must be employed at least quarter-time and be in good standing with their federal student loans.
-Eligible candidates may qualify for forgiveness for no more than five consecutive years.
+Applicants must be employed full time and be in good standing with their federal student loans.
+Eligible candidates may qualify for forgiveness for no more than five straight years.

-Under The Kansas State Loan Repayment Program, nurse practitioners can receive up to $20,000 in repayment assistance by committing to work in a Health Professional Shortage Area for two years.
-The program is competitive and open to other health care professionals as well — as of 2014, 14 percent of the awards were given to nurses.
+Under the Kansas State Loan Repayment Program, nurse practitioners can receive up to $20,000 in repayment assistance by committing to work in a Health Professional Shortage Area for two years.
+The program is competitive and open to other health care professionals, too.

-The Kentucky State Loan Repayment Program is a unique program that offers loan repayment as a 50/50 match.
-In other words, for every dollar provided by the program, there must be a match of the same amount by a sponsor, such as an employer, foundation, or friend.
+The Kentucky State Loan Repayment Program is unique in that it offers loan repayment as a 50-50 match.
+In other words, for every dollar provided by the program, there must be a match of the same amount by a sponsor, such as an employer, foundation or friend.

 Nurse practitioners in Kentucky can take advantage of this program if they work in a Health Professional Shortage Area for two years.
 Nurses can receive repayment assistance between $20,000 and $40,000 depending on their designation.